gordon2012/punching-bears/README.md

 ## A 3D Game Development project using Unity and Node.js

 TODO
-- Connecting Our First Client to the Server
 - Spawning Our First Player
 - Spawning Existing Players
 - Navigating Our Player